Store Manager Resume: Templates, Examples & Essential Skills

 If that’s the case, don’t worry, you’ve still got an option.
 Take advantage of a functional format for the following reasons:

-- Focus on skills: Functional formats highlights your skill set relevant to being a Store Manager like leadership, organizational skills, and customer service.
+- Focus on skills: Functional formats highlights your skill set relevant to being a Store Manager like leadership, organization, and customer service.

-- Allows you to add transferable Skills: The format also puts the spotlight on skills from unrelated jobs that are essential for store management, such as problem-solving or working effectively as part of a team.
+- Allows you to add transferable Skills: The format also puts the spotlight on skills from unrelated jobs that are essential for store management, such as problem-solving or teamwork.

 - Showcases your education and training: When you lack experience your education can help you stand out, and a functional resume puts more emphasis on this part of your resume than a chronological one.